 Visiting the Icefields Parkway is worth spending an entire day on this drive and stopping at the many attractions along the way.
 A journey on the Ice Explorer onto the Athabasca Glacier cannot be missed!

-Peyto Lake, Mistaya Canyon, Sunwapta Falls, Columbia Icefield and the Athabasca Falls are all great spots to stop.
+Peyto Lake, Mistaya Canyon, Sunwapta Falls, Columbia Icefield and the Athabasca Falls are all great spots to stop with your kids.

 22. Lake Louise Summer Gondola

 The Lake Louise Gondola is another opportunity to get some of the most stunning views in Banff National Park.
 Even more exciting is the possibility of seeing grizzly bears down below.
 There are two short hiking trails at the top as well.

 23. Spot wildlife